adrdomeniconi/maya_cpp_plugin_test_example/README.md

 - Visual Studio with C++ development tools installed.
 - A basic understanding of C++ and Maya plugin development.

-### Step 1: Initial Setup

-Ensure you have a working Maya C++ plugin project in Visual Studio.
-If you're encountering issues or starting from scratch, refer to an external tutorial for setting up a Maya plugin project in Visual Studio (I'm planning to add a tutorial for that soon).
-This setup is crucial as our test configuration builds upon a correctly configured plugin project.

-### Step 2: Creating a Test Project
+### Step 1: Install Google Test and Google Mock

-1. **Create a New Project**: In the same Visual Studio solution as your plugin project, add a new project dedicated to testing.
-2. **Install Google Test and Google Mock**: Use NuGet to install a Google Test package that preferably includes Google Mock, such as "google-testmock by Google Inc.".
+2. **Nuget package install**: Use NuGet to install a Google Test package that preferably includes Google Mock, such as "google-testmock by Google Inc.".
 3. **Verify Installation**: Write a simple test to ensure your setup is correctly configured:

 ```cpp